-How can the built environment, the existing structures, both domestic and commercial, can contribute to the global decarbonisation goals and be on the path to net-zero emissions?
-And are there available technologies to help meet these massive challenges?
+How can the built environment, including existing structures, both domestic and commercial, contribute to the global decarbonisation goals and be on the path to net-zero emissions?
+Are there available technologies to help meet these massive challenges?

-The report from Asite describes the path that the construction industry can take to achieve the above goals, focussing on the industry’s role in contributing to GHG emission and how, through retrofitting using digital engineering, the sector can decarbonise or reduce carbon emissions.
+The report from Asite describes the path that the construction industry can take to achieve the above goals.
+It focuses on the industry’s role in contributing to GHG emissions and how, through retrofitting using digital engineering, the sector can decarbonise or reduce carbon emissions.

-According to the report, existing structures, both residential and commercial buildings, contribute to global GHG emissions.
-By 2050, 80% of buildings will still be in use; however, 75% of them are energy-efficient.
+According to the report, existing structures, both residential and commercial, contribute to global GHG emissions.
+By 2050, 80% of buildings will still be in use; however, 75% of them will be energy-efficient.

 For example, in the United States, businesses spend US$800 billion annually on their electric bills, and almost half of it accounts for heating and cooling costs.

-The industry composing of architecture, engineering and construction, property management, asset management, technology, software, and manufacturing must work together to achieve net-zero and mitigate GHG emissions.
+The industry, which includes architecture, engineering and construction, property management, asset management, technology, software, and manufacturing, must work together to achieve net zero and mitigate GHG emissions.

 Using digital twin technology will help the industry achieve its decarbonisation goals by retrofitting existing buildings and future builds.